benhook1013/space-game/DESIGN.md

 - An upgrades overlay opens with the `U` key or HUD button and pauses gameplay while letting players buy basic upgrades that persist between sessions.
-- A settings overlay provides sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges.
+- A settings overlay provides sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges and includes a reset button.
 - A `GameState` enum tracks the current phase.

 ## Input